mookerzhou/cooking_journal/_posts/desserts/2018-02-13-ln2_ice_cream.md

   - 2/3 cup sugar
   - 1/8 tsp fine sea salt
 * Remove from heat.
 * Whisk 6 egg yolks in a metal bowl.
-Still whisking, slowly add 1/3 of the cream mixture to yolks.
+Still whisking, slowly add 1/3 of the heated cream mixture to yolks.
 * Transfer yolk mixture to pot, slowly heating at medium-low until the custard coats the back of a spoon (i.e., heat it up to 170F).

-Do not overcook this into sweet scrambled eggs.
+Too hot or too long and you'll have sweet scrambled eggs.
 Yields ~4 cups total and can be made and refrigerated ahead of time.

 ## Flavor the Custard